open/close all folders

 The Seahorses are led by John from The Room Movie dot ComAnd The Room is outlawed in the future so that no one will slander Tommy Wiseau's beautiful existence by watching him.

-The Seahorses are actually benevolent rulers.Hence why no-one has tried to Make Right What Was Once Wrong.
+The Seahorses are actually benevolent rulers.Hence why no-one has tried to Make Right What Once Went Wrong.
 The seahorses are peaceful rulers, and as such people have no problem with them.
 They were only after The Room because they have spent their time eliminating any bad movies.
 This is the reason why Future Critic created time travel-he needs to review them for his job.

 Chuck Norris returns in Old vs. New: Ten Commandments vs. The Prince of EgyptAs Vengeful God.
 Not exactly happy that He chose love and peace God over badass God, and He and Mako still hasn't gotten over the Sidekicks review.
 He is also the father of Santa Christ and He's not pleased with fact that the Critic shot him in Kickassia.